How to create a database for Charity Commission data

 What data is available

-The NCVO research team receives multiple information requests including queries on the number of charities in a local authority area, which charities work with children and young people, what are the top 100 charities by assets, and many more.
+The NCVO research team receives a lot of requests on charities, including queries on the number of charities in a local authority area, which charities work with children and young people, what are the top 100 charities by assets, and many more.

-To answer these questions and provide the most up-to-date information on charities, we created a database using data that is publicly available from the Charity Commission for England and Wales.
-This data is updated on a monthly basis.
+To be able to answer these questions and provide the most up-to-date information on charities, we created a database using data that is publicly available from the Charity Commission for England and Wales.
+This data is provided as a data dump and updated on a monthly basis.
 As charities have different financial periods and are allowed to submit their accounts to the Charity Commission within ten months after the end of their financial year, these updates are crucial to us.